UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-19-team27-optical-flow.md

 </center>

+_Figure 5.
+Predictions from the modified FlowNet model using deconvolutional upsampling, compared against the original architecture on Sintel [2]._

 Qualitatively, RAFT produced cleaner and more consistent flow fields than FlowNet, especially when pre-training and augmentation were combined.
 In scenes from the Driving and FlyingThings, RAFT captured fine-grained motion and global consistency better, while FlowNet focused more on object boundaries and sometimes missed motion details.
 In the low-data setting with no pre-training, RAFT still produced more coherent motion estimates, whereas FlowNet tended to rely heavily on edges rather than true frame-to-frame displacement.

 | RAFT on Sintel (no pre-training)                                                      | Flownet on Sintel (no pre-training)                                                      |
 | ------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------- |
 | <img src="{{ site.baseurl }}/assets/images/team27/raft_preds_sintel.png" width="400"> | <img src="{{ site.baseurl }}/assets/images/team27/flownet_preds_sintel.png" width="400"> |

+_Figure 6.
+Comparison of RAFT and FlowNet without pre-training, illustrating RAFT’s stronger inductive bias for motion estimation in extremely low data conditions [2]._

 ## 5. UFlow: What Matters in Unsupervised Optical Flow